Configura’s Collaboration with Yulio Lowers VR Cost for Interior Designers to a $15 Headset – Or Less

 Configura – known for its CET Designer space-planning software used by such global office furniture giants as Steelcase, Haworth and Herman Miller – partnered with Yulio to democratize the use of virtual reality in interior design.

 Yulio’s “3D to VR software” plugin – available as a CET Designer Extension – takes what was once a pricy proposition and makes it an affordable, easy and agile experience.
 The collaborative technology recently launched with the release of CET Designer 7.5.
 The Yulio Extension in CET Designer is free.
-The Yulio subscription service is as low as $20 per month for a single user account, which can enable virtually unlimited usage for dealerships.
-Yulio offers a free 30-day trial in which users can sign up online, download the Extension and immediately begin using Yulio.

 “The technology makes it so cost-effective and simple to use that you can’t afford not to use it,” says Configura Chief Product Officer Nicklas Dagersten.